-- Ridge Expansion — This is a technique used to restore the lost bone dimension when the jaw ridge, located between the upper teeth and the hard palette, becomes too thin to receive conventional implants.
+- Ridge Expansion — This is a technique used to restore the lost bone dimension when the jaw ridge, located between the upper teeth and the hard palate, becomes too thin to receive conventional implants.

 - Nerve Repositioning — In some cases, the nerve which provides feeling to your lower lip and chin may need to be moved to allow for the placement of an implant in the lower jaw.

 Here’s an overview of how the bone grafting procedure works:

 1. We gather the bone for grafting from a tissue bank or from an area of your own bodies, such as the chin, hip or tibia.